 - Lowest Point: Bali Sea 0 m

 GeographyBali lies 3.2 km (2 mi) east of Java, and is approximately 8 degrees south of the equator.
-Bali and Java are separated by the Bali Strait.
+The Bali Strait separates Bali and Java.

 The island's central mountains include several peaks over 3,000 meters in elevation.
 The highest is Mount Agung, standing at 10,328 ft.
 (3,148 m) An active volcano known as the "Mother Mountain," it last erupted in 1963, and lava flows devastated numerous villages, killing 1,500 people.